filipecalegario/awesome-generative-ai/README.md

 ## Courses and Educational Materials

+* [Generative AI Explained by NVIDIA](https://learn.nvidia.com/courses/course-detail?course_id=course-v1:DLI+S-FX-07+V1): A no-coding course by NVIDIA that presents Generative AI concepts and applications, as well as the challenges and opportunities in the field
 * [Paulescu/hands-on-rl: Free course that takes you from zero to Reinforcement Learning PRO 🦸🏻‍🦸🏽](https://github.com/Paulescu/hands-on-rl)
 * [DataCamp's Become a Generative AI Developer series](https://www.datacamp.com/ai-code-alongs): 9 code-alongs on building chatbots using LangChain and the OpenAI and Pinecone APIs, and working with the Hugging Face ecosystem.
 Free, for a limited time only.
 * [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch): Implementing a ChatGPT-like LLM from scratch, step by step